 Maybe the apples will help the hunger pains and maybe the $5.00 will help them (along with a few other donations) get a clean bed and a roof over their heads tonight.
 The face of hunger and homelessness looks so different every where you go.
 It’s not always the drunk old man we imagine that sleeps on a cardboard box on the street corner.
 There are times in our lives when all of us have needed a helping hand.
 Some of us were lucky enough to have had friends or family that supported those times and some of us have not.

-I read some where once that every time I think about giving money to a person and start to hesitate, I was to remind myself that I always have another $5.00 in the bank and I have the ability to make another $5.00 Saving and holding on to all I have isn’t going to bring me a better life.
-It may bring me more “stuff” and luxuries but it won’t feed my heart and soul.
+I read some where once that every time I think about giving money to a person and start to hesitate, I was to remind myself that I always have another $5.00 in the bank and I have the ability to make another $5.00 Saving and holding on to all I have isn’t going to bring me a better life. my give might just make Homeless and Hungry Happy for a minute.
+It wont make their situation go away but they will feel cared for.
+Me saving 5.00 may bring me more “stuff” and luxuries but it won’t feed my heart and soul.
 For me, giving does just that – it fills me up from the inside.

 Time Commitment: 15 seconds